anshu2323/CodeBasics/README.md

 5- git status: to check the status of your directory

-6- git add VM.py: to put the python file to the staging area
+6- git add VM.py: to put the python file to the staging area (use git add . to stage all files)

 7- git commit -m '1st version': c ommits to the local storage and not in github